 Our fees are set so that we are able to help ALL rescues that we commit to and take in as fosters rather than the costs incured by each dog, though certain breeds generally are more costly as a whole.
 Also considered is public demand for different types or ages of dogs and the fees set by the rescue community in the surrounding areas.

-The fees range from $100 to $500 with old and special needs on the lower end and pure bred, giant breed, puppies on the higher end.
+The fees range from $100 to $500 with seniors over 8 yrs old and special needs on the lower end and pure bred giant breeds, puppies and hair dogs on the higher end.
 Most will fall between $150 and $350

 We accept cash and checks only.